First measurements with a new $\beta$-electron detector for spectral shape studies: Characterization of the response function of the detector

 In our MC simulations, the geometries of the mechanical supports and the silicon preamplifier have been implemented from CATIA~\cite{catia} files by means of the CADMesh libraries~\cite{poole2012acad,poole2012fast}, that allowed us to directly read the files of the mechanical design in standard triangle language (STL) format.
 We have used a different input file for each material in order to customize properly the physical attributes for each volume in the Geant4 geometry description.
 The active parts of the set-up, i.e. the plastic and silicon detectors, have been manually implemented in the code.
 In Figure \ref{setup_MC} a view of the implementation of the geometry in the MC code is shown, demonstrating the level of detail achieved thanks to the CADMesh libraries, important to account for all possible materials interacting with electrons.

-The low-energy Livermore physics list of Geant4 has been used for the simulations.
-Apart from the default Urban electron multiple-scattering model, we have cross-checked the performance of the Single Scattering (SS) model, the Goudsmit-Saunderson (GS) multiple scattering model and the Wentzel-VI combined multiple and single scattering model.
-In Refs.~\cite{IEEE_back_2016,DONDERO201818, SOTI201311} the GS and SS models were found to be more accurate when comparing with backscattering experimental data.
-In our case, however, no significant influence was found on our energy deposited spectra.

 The measurements of mono-energetic electrons in the range 0.6-1.8~MeV have been compared with MC simulations.
 The electron beam has been implemented following the characteristics reported in~\cite{Marquet}, i.e. Gaussian profile with energy resolution of 10~keV and spatial resolution of 3~mm.
 For the comparison, the MC simulated spectra have been widened with an experimentally determined resolution as a function of the energy.
 An overall reasonable agreement is found in the shape of the peaks and in the relative tail-to-peak ratio, as can be seen in Figure~\ref{energy_spectra}.
 The ratio of the integral number of counts in the two spectra is used to match the MC simulations to the experimental data.
 Measurements for 1~MeV electrons impinging on the telescope assembly at different angles have also been compared with simulations.
-The simulated geometry has been adapted accordingly to reproduce the experimental arrangement described in previous section.
-In Figure~\ref{angles_spectra} we show the good agreement between experimental and simulated spectra.
+The simulated geometry has been adapted accordingly to reproduce the experimental arrangement described in the previous section.
+In Figure~\ref{angles_spectra} we show the good agreement between experimental and simulated spectra in the shape of the peaks and in the relative tail-to-peak ratio.

 Finally, we have also studied the reproduction of the experimental spectrum of the $^{207}$Bi source with MC simulations.
 The radioactive source employed is well characterized by the local group at CENBG and we have used their Geant4 implementation.
 It consists of an external plastic frame, an internal copper frame and a 20~$\mu$m mylar foil covering the active area.
 The comparison of the experimental spectrum and the simulated one is shown in Figure~\ref{207Bi}.
 The MC simulation reproduces the main peak observed in the measured spectrum, corresponding to the conversion electrons of the 1063.6~keV transition in $^{207}$Pb, and the weak high-energy peak corresponding to the internal conversion of the 1770.2~keV transition.
 Conversion electrons associated with the 569.7~keV transition in $^{207}$Pb are hardly seen at around 200~keV in the coincidence spectrum due to the large fraction of energy lost in the silicon detector.